1779 – Christchurch Cathedral, Waterford

 cofi_cathedral2_lge

 Designed by local architect John Roberts, this is one of the architectural gems of Waterford.
-In 1773 the old Norman Gothic Cathedral was demolished after pressure was brought on the local bishop by the City Corporation.
-The old cathedral was so strongly was it built that gunpowder had to be used in its demolition.
+In 1773 the old Norman Gothic Cathedral, was surveyed and drawn by William Halfpenny, and then demolished after pressure was brought on the local bishop by the City Corporation.
+The old cathedral was so strongly built that gunpowder had to be used in its demolition.
 The present Cathedral was begun in 1773 and was completed in 1779 at a total cost of £5,397.
 The exterior is notable for its wonderful tower and spire with its classical detailing.
-The cathedral has a fine Georgian galleried interior.
+The cathedral has a fine Georgian galleried interior as restored by Sir Thomas Drew.